Yuzuki-Ishikawa/Project_SP22/README.md

 ## Purpose
 The main purpose of this project is to build widely used machine learning models from scratch.
-<br>For more details, please refer to perceptron_report.pdf and bayesian_report.pdf.
+<br>For more details, please refer to perceptron_report.pdf and bayesian_report.pptx.

 ## Environment
 Python 3.10 (64-bit)